Get the Best WordPress Backup

 Lastly, hit Activate.
 You can now move your local WordPress site to a live server!

 Using Duplicator, you can create backups of your site.
 These are saved copies of your WordPress files, database, plugins, themes, and other data.
-Since Duplicator packages all of this information into a single zip file, it makes it easy to migrate your website to a different server.

-If you want to take a full backup, simply click on the All tab.
-However, you can toggle over to Custom and select your media files, active plugins and themes, the database, or core WordPress files.
+However, you can toggle over to Custom and uncheck your media files, active plugins and themes, the database, or core WordPress files.
+Only do this if you don’t need the data on your live site.

 As a final step, download the archive file.
 Duplicator allows you to simply drop this file into your live WordPress installation and immediately start importing your local site data.

-Note: If you’re manually uploading your site to an FTP client like FileZilla, you’ll also need to download the installer file.
+If you’re manually uploading your site to an FTP client like FileZilla, you’ll also need to download the installer file.
 Even if you don’t have WordPress installed already, this installer.php script will unpack the archive file and install your content on the new location.

 Step 3: Set Up Your Live Website